 What does it mean to be fluent?

-Young students obsess over language fluency in every situation.
-They are concerned with passing grades, getting through interviews and perhaps using their language in a professional situation.
+Students obsess over fluency in every situation.
+They are concerned with passing grades, getting through interviews and perhaps using their language professionally.
 They try to be ready for anything.

 So what is “fluency”?
 There are a few formal definitions.
 Europeans and Americans each have their own scales for what it means to be fluent, which are used to grade people before placement in courses, as well as indicators on places like resumes.